 - Breathing exercises for acute itching

-- Yoga or gentle exercise
+- Yoga or gentle movement

 Avoid highly processed foods, sugar, and trans fats.
 Instead, opt for omega-3-rich fish, colorful vegetables, and fermented foods like sauerkraut or kefir.